YuyiChang/TFMESH/README.md

 ### System requirement

 Packaged required in this project is listed in `requirements.txt`.
+It is recommended to use Anaconda distribution as most packages are already self-contained.
+The only exception is `filterpy` which can be installed by running `pip install filterpy`.

 The code is developed using Python 3.8.3, but should be working on most modern Python releases.